 The bill amends the Code of West Virginia by establishing a new article dedicated to wildlife rehabilitation, which includes the creation of a permit system for individuals who wish to rehabilitate orphaned, sick, or injured wildlife.
 It outlines the purpose of the legislation, defines key terms, and sets forth the qualifications and duties required of wildlife rehabilitators.
-The bill mandates that all rehabilitators must obtain a permit from the Division of Natural Resources, which will ensure that they meet specific training and facility standards.
-It also includes provisions for the revocation of permits, as well as criminal penalties for violations of the established regulations.
+The bill mandates that all rehabilitators must obtain a permit from the Division of Natural Resources, which will also oversee the training and facility standards necessary for wildlife care.
+Additionally, it specifies the conditions under which permits may be revoked and establishes penalties for violations of the article.

 Committee Substitute: 20-2D-1, 20-2D-2, 20-2D-3, 20-2D-4, 20-2D-5, 20-2D-6, 20-2D-7, 20-2D-8, 20-2D-9